CodeRaker/dockerProjects/Readme.md

 #### Setup Logstash authentication with Filebeat
 Follow this link: [Logstash Authentication and Encryption with Filebeat](https://benjaminknofe.com/blog/2018/07/08/logstash-authentication-with-ssl-certificates/)
 Take note of one thing.
-In the guide that author tells to, set mode "force-peer" in the input file for Logstash.
+In the guide the author tells to, set mode "force-peer" in the input file for Logstash.
 This does not work.
 It must be "peer" instead.